prismicio/hack-kit/README.md

 Also on our [prismic.io developer's portal](https://developers.prismic.io/), on top of our full documentation, you will:
  * get a thorough introduction of [how to use prismic.io kits](https://developers.prismic.io/documentation/UjBe8bGIJ3EKtgBZ/api-documentation#kits-and-helpers), including this one.

-### Changelog

-Need to see what changed, or to upgrade your kit?
-We keep our changelog on [this repository's "Releases" tab](https://github.com/srenault/hack-kit/releases).

 ### Contribute to the kit

 Contribution is open to all developer levels, read our "[Contribute to the official kits](https://developers.prismic.io/documentation/UszOeAEAANUlwFpp/contribute-to-the-official-kits)" documentation to learn more.